-Meatless and more, our recipes range from soup and chilli to casseroles and main course salads.
+Meatless and more, our recipes range from soup and chili to casseroles and main course salads.
 And we've got plenty of kid-friendly recipes, including pizza and pasta galore.

 So, you're having a dinner party and cooking will soon be underway.
 You've invited friends and family, set the date and planned an unofficial bill of fare, yet, there's a bump or two in your dinner party path.
 A few of your friends have selective eating habits, as they live vegetarian lifestyles.